obata15/minimum-maximum/README.md

-# minimum-maximum-theme
+# Minimum-Maximum

-Minumum Maximum Theme for Tumblr
+Tumblr theme inspired by <a href="https://sanographix.github.io/tumblr/solo/">Solo</a>.